samhohcm/RobotArm-Motors-Worksheet/index.md

   <div class="card">
     <div class="card-header">
       <a class="collapsed card-link" data-toggle="collapse" href="#collapseSeven">
-        Begin to attach the first motor!
+        Attach the robot arm
       </a>
     </div>
     <div id="collapseSeven" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Take the motor.
-We're going to attach it to the green bearing holder we just put the bearing inside of.
-Take a single M3 nut out of the 'assembly parts' bag and place it in one of the hexaganol shaped holes in the bearing holder.
+        Make sure the battery holder is switched off.

+        Take the robot arm and push it onto the shaft of the servomotor firmly, as shown in the photo.

+        We then need to make sure that the position of the arm is correct.
+Gently use the arm to turn it all the way to the right, until it won't move anymore.
+Don't use too much force!
+We don't want to break the motor, we just want to move the shaft into position.

+        Once the robot arm doesn't move anymore, pull it off, and put the robot arm so that it faces the right.
+This way, when your arm is at zero position, it should be pointing to the left, as shown in the photo.

+        Once you're done with that, we're ready to start programming!

         <img src="images/assembly1/img8_compressed_annotated.jpg" class="img-fluid" alt="assemblyImage">